15 Regionalised perinatal care

 15-11 What are the functions of a doctor in a perinatal-care clinic?

 The doctor does not fulfil the usual functions of a medical practitioner and should not see every patient who attends the clinic.
 The functions of the doctor are:

 - To consult, i.e. to examine and advise on the management of patients referred by the midwives with various problems.

 - To teach.
 It is essential that the doctor teaches the midwives the essential knowledge and clinical skills which they need to function competently in a perinatal-care clinic.

 - To administer.
 Together with the senior midwife, the doctor should plan, implement and evaluate all care given at the perinatal-care clinic.

 - To audit the number and reasons for referral.

-The maternal-care clinic should be acceptable to the community as a facility which provides excellent primary perinatal care for patients from that community.
+The perinatal-care clinic should be acceptable to the community as a facility which provides excellent primary perinatal care for patients from that community.
 Every effort should be made to involve the community in establishing and running the clinic.
-It is desirable to form a lay organisation (such as ‘Friends of the Maternal-Care Clinic’) to help meet this role.
+It is desirable to form a lay organisation (such as ‘Friends of the Perinatal-Care Clinic’) to help meet this role.
 Representatives from the community, together with medical and nursing staff, should sit on the management board of the clinic.
 The community can help raise funds for the clinic and can also help provide some of the care, e.g. help run breastfeeding clinics and to be trained as doulas to assist women delivering in clinics or hospitals.